-With James Bond becoming such a huge commercial commodity, you even have countries like Mexico paying SONY £20 million to rewrite passages of Spectre to give a positive portrayal of their country.
+James Bond is a huge commercial commodity.
+Countries like Mexico pay SONY £20 million to rewrite passages of Spectre to give a positive portrayal of their country.

 But what about the brands themselves?
 Heineken paid £45 million to be in Skyfall, even though Bond was drinking Heineken when he was a slump.
 What does that say about the image of Heineken?

 You should only drink it when you’ve had a catastrophic fall from grace?
 How about the fact that you can buy an entire range of Bond aftershave?
 Perhaps slightly incongruous with Fleming’s Bond who never wore cologne.